Anmeldung

 Short-finned pilot whale acoustic behavior

-Foto Like most cetacean species, short-finned pilot whales use diverse acoustic signal repertoires in order to communicate with conspecifics (...here...), to navigate, to explore and to search for prey (...here...).
+Like most cetacean species, short-finned pilot whales use a diverse acoustic signal repertoire in order to communicate with conspecifics (...here...), to navigate, to explore and to search for prey (...here...).
 During encounters with human swimmers, pilot whales emit echolocation clicks and direct them to their novel and unusual counterparts (...here...).
-Their sophisticated acoustic communication system is susceptible to underwater noise disturbance.
+Their sophisticated acoustic communication system is vulnerable to underwater noise disturbance.
 Especially in the context of boat-based whale watching, acoustic signals can be potentially masked by engine and propeller noise (...here...).

 Pilot whale social structure